volumio/docs/docs/00_User_Manual/06_SSH.md

 <pre>
 volumio@voluimio-pine64:~$ sudo nano /etc/samba/smb.conf
+[sudo] password for volumio:
 </pre>

 This runs the command `nano /etc/samba/smb.conf` as the superuser.
+When prompted for the password, use the same one you used to log in with.

 __WARNING!__  You can damage your __Volumio__ with `sudo`.
 If you delete the wrong file or use incorrect syntax when editing a file, the system may